SoftUni-Internal/interactive-content/EN/09-Exam-Preparation/00-Problem-01.md

 ## Export players with a salary larger than 100000

-Export a player's full name, number, salary and team name ordered by their salary in descending order.
+Export a player's full name, number, salary, and team name ordered by their salary in descending order.

 "**Player name:** \{**firstName**\} \{**lastName**\} **Number:** \{**player number**\}